CornerstonePres/cornerstone-pres/_groups/thursday-evening-womens-group.md

 <!--StartFragment-->

-> We will continue our study of John using Days 4-6 of 40 Days of Decrease to guide our discussion.
-Carol will lead and Karyn will do Devotions.
-The Scripture is John 12:29-50.
+> We will continue our study of John using 40 Days of Decrease to guide our discussion.
 Come even if you do not have the book.

 <!--EndFragment-->